 Before the internet the prices of rare books, not just Tolkien’s, were available to the public through dealer catalogues, auction results and some fan clubs.
 These were generally regional or national and buying a book from the other side of the globe was not common, except for the very valuable, museum standard copies.
 As information is inherently out of date as soon as it is printed, there could be a variety of prices for the very same book.
 Historically the most recent, highest selling price became the new benchmark.
 As regards very rare copies, however, so few came on to the market that values could be seen to jump or fall significantly since the last sale, months or years previously.

-As a dealer, the asking price was “priced forward” based on price trends and to allow a discount.
+A dealer’s price would be “priced forward” based on price trends and to allow a discount.
 The value was never real-time or fixed in stone, as with all rare collectibles.
-Prices of unique items are not set by fundamentals laws of supply and demand but are speculative values.
-These are established not just by greedy sellers, but mostly by greedy buyers driving prices up.
+Prices of unique items are not set by fundamental laws of supply and demand but are speculative values.
+These are established not just by greedy sellers, but mostly by keen buyers driving prices up.
 This applies to most markets, not just the book market.
 Prices rise because people are able and willing to spend more.
 How often do we hear in the property market that a buyer put in a higher offer?
 That is not the seller’s fault.
 Understanding rare book market prices is about understanding the market, especially for particular genres or authors.
 It takes time and experience for which there is no substitute except to pay others for their experience.

 One of the things I noticed in earlier internet days, when one rare book came on the internet market, five more did at the same time!
 Suddenly sellers were competing and forcing their own values down due to over- supply, generally by inexperienced new or one-off sellers.
 Once this flood of copies sold, it was months or even years before the same book came on the market again, and then at a much higher price due to scarcity.
 Knowing past market activity and supply is therefore as important as knowing current and predicted market values.